gbmhunter/blog/content/electronics/circuit-design/sallen-key-filters/_index.md

 The [OKAWA Electric Design website](http://sim.okawa-denshi.jp/en/Fkeisan.htm) has some good Sallen-Key filter calculators, including 2nd and 3rd-order low-pass and high-pass calculators.

-{{% figure src="okawa-sallen-key-filter-calculators-screenshot.png" width="500px" caption="Screenshot of the Sallen-Key filter calculators offered by the [OKAWA Electric Design website](http://sim.okawa-denshi.jp/en/Fkeisan.htm)." %}}
+{{% figure src="okawa-sallen-key-filter-calculators-screenshot.png" width="500px" caption="Screenshot of the Sallen-Key filter calculators offered by the [OKAWA Electric Design website](http://sim.okawa-denshi.jp/en/Fkeisan.htm)[^bib-okawa-filter-design-and-analysis]." %}}

+The Texas Instruments [Filter Design Tool](https://webench.ti.com/filter-design-tool/filter-type) is a web-based tool that supports the Sallen-Key topology.
+You firstly enter in the desired characteristics of your filter (e.g. low-pass, cut-off frequency, amount of rejection in stop band, tuning, e.t.c) and then can select Sallen-Key as a topology to implement the filter with.

+{{% figure src="ti-filter-design-tool-screenshot.png" width="700px" caption="Screenshot of the Filter Design Tool from Texas Instruments[^bib-ti-filter-design-tool]." %}}

 ## Further Reading